Frataxin: Animal studies

 In mice, complete inactivation of the FXN homolog (Frda) is lethal in the early embryonic stage.
 Although nearly all organisms express a frataxin homologue, the GAA repeat in intron 1 only exists in humans and other primates, so the mutation that causes FDRA can't occur naturally in other animals.
 Scientists have developed several options to model this disease in mice.
 One approach is to silence frataxin expression in just one specific tissue type of interest: the heart (mice modified this way are called MCK), all neurons (NSE), or just the spinal cord and cerebellum (PRP).
 Another approach involves inserting a GAA expansion into the first intron of the mouse FXN gene, which should inhibit frataxin production, just like in humans.
 Mice that are homozygous for this modified gene are called KIKI (knock-in knock-in), and the compound heterozygotes formed by crossing KIKI mice with frataxin knockout mice are called KIKO (knock-in knock-out).
 However, even KIKO mice still express 25-36% of the normal frataxin level, and show very mild symptoms.
 The final approach involves creating transgenic mice with a GAA-expanded version of the human frataxin gene.
 These mice are called YG22R (one GAA sequence of 190 repeats) and YG8R (two GAA sequences of 90 and 190 repeats).
 These mice show symptoms similar to human patients.

 An overexpression of frataxin in Drosophila has shown an increase in antioxidant capability, resistance to oxidative stress insults and longevity, supporting the theory that the role of frataxin is to protect the mitochondria from oxidative stress and the ensuing cellular damage.

 Fibroblasts from a mouse model of FRDA and FRDA patient fibroblasts show increased levels of DNA double-strand breaks.
 A lentivirus gene delivery system was used to deliver the frataxin gene to the FRDA mouse model and human patient cells, and this resulted in long-term restored expression of frataxin mRNA and frataxin protein.
 This restored expression of the frataxin gene was accompanied by a substantial reduction in the number of DNA double-strand breaks.
 The impaired frataxin in FRDA cells appears to cause reduced capacity for repair of DNA damage and this may contribute to neurodegeneration.

 Interactions

-Frataxin has been shown to biologically interact with the enzyme PMPCB.
+In addition to NFS1 and ISCU, frataxin has been shown to biologically interact with the enzyme PMPCB.